Zazzles2908/Augment_Agent_Evolution_v2/documents/stack/01_document_ingestion_docling.md

 } for c in chunks]
 ```

+Status
+- Current code uses a naive splitter; Docling integration is planned.
+Use this as the target API and keep metadata parity.

 Notes
 - Keep chunk sizes ~500-1000 tokens for robust retrieval and reranking.
 - Capture table content separately if needed for precise QA.